Welcome to the Soaring Wings community!

 Lost and Found

-There is a “Lost and Found” locker in each hall.
-Please check them periodically.
+There is a “Lost and Found” locker in the south hall.
+Please check it periodically.

 Parent / Teacher Hotline

 Please call 435-200-8248 and whenever your child will not be in school.

 Our “bluebird days” are one of the things that make Park City such a wonderful place to live.
 There are only a handful of days throughout the year when the weather is too extreme to go outside.
 Generally, if it is below 10 degrees classes will stay inside.
 Teachers will adjust outside time as needed.
 Please send your child dressed for the weather and the wet days of spring.
 We recommend two or three sets of boots and snow clothes so one set can always be drying.

 Listen to KPCW 91.9 FM on snowy mornings.
 If the Park City School District closes because of snow, so will we.
 If PCSD closes for any other reason we will take this into consideration and let you know if we decide to follow suit.

 Newsletters will be on our website around the first of every month and you will be notified via email.
 Read the newsletter and check the Events and Holidays Calendar on the website for “party days”, field trips and school celebrations that may mean a change of schedule.

 Bring your family to see your student’s classroom and meet teachers, parents and students on the Sunday before the first day of school.
 This is a good opportunity to ask questions and let you child get to know the set up for the new school year.
 Watch for the August newsletter to announce the time of this year’s Open House.